The Demographic Transition Revisited:

 rates rose virtually everywhere in the third world.
 The demographic

-debacle because the policies it spawned raised worldwide expectations.
+overpopulation debacle because the policies it spawned raised

-The greatest damage was done by aid and the rhetoric of development
+worldwide expectations.
+The greatest damage was done by aid and the

-and prosperity because they undermine the rationale for limiting
+rhetoric of development and prosperity because they undermine the

-in the world--about six children per woman.
-It was not always
+fertility rate in the world--about six children per woman.
+It was

-so: In the 1950s, fertility in Africa averaged about one-half
+not always so: In the 1950s, fertility in Africa averaged about

 What changed?
 Could it be that Africans got three